Gene Editing Services

 Challenges with CRISPR/Cas9 limit its use in therapeutic applications

-- Delivery is inefficient—Ensuring all CRISPR components—the Cas9 enzyme, the guide RNA, and the homology-directed repair donor plasmid—enter the target cells in sufficient quantities is challenging.
+• Delivery is inefficient—Ensuring that all CRISPR components—the Cas9 enzyme, the guide RNA, and the homology-directed repair donor plasmid—enter the target cells in sufficient quantities is challenging.
 In addition, the large size of the Cas9 enzyme pushes the limit of viral packaging systems such as AAV.